 Positive means that antibodies against SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) were detected.
 Indeterminate means that it is unclear if antibodies against SARS-CoV-2 are present and can indicate a weak response or a past non-COVID-19 (Coronavirus disease 2019) viral infection.
-Negative means that antibody levels were below the limit of detection.
+Negative means that antibodies were not detected.

 A false negative result is when a patient is/was infected by SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) but their antibody result is negative, while a false positive result is when a patient has not been infected by SARS-CoV-2 but tests positive for antibodies.
-False positives are likely caused by past viral infections, while false negatives are due to when the test was taken or if an individual has a weak antibody response.
+False positives are likely caused by past viral infections, while false negatives are due to a waning or weak antibody response.
 There are no reference specimens to work with currently, so the only way to determine a false positive is to test samples collected in 2019 and earlier (prior to first COVID-19 cases) and to cross compare testing.
 The gold standard now is to compare antibody results with PCR testing, which is flawed because of the possibility of PCR false negatives (false positives with PCR testing only come from reagent or sample contamination).
 Sensitivity and specificity testing of our IRB-approved study samples indicate a very low number of potential false positives and false negatives.
-Running two separate antibody tests as we do for ZRT’s COVID-19 Dual Antibody Test helps confirm true positive/negative antibody results.

 Currently is it not clear whether detection of IgG antibodies infers immunity to future COVID-19 (Coronavirus disease 2019) infections.
 Studies have indicated neutralizing ability of IgG antibodies against SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) in animals, but results need to be looked at with caution.